-- Reliability – On our high-availability VMware cloud we guarantee 99.999% uptime SLA as well as 100% power and network uptime SLA.
+On our high-availability VMware cloud, we guarantee 99.999% uptime SLA as well as 100% power and network uptime SLA.
 We also offer a 20-minute hardware replacement SLA for any faulty hardware.

-- Reduce risk – Using a managed provider helps to reduce risks to your business and prepares you for any potential pitfalls.
-Managed providers will be experts in all areas of cloud hosting and cyber security, and will be able to assist with any custom or complex solutions.
+Using a managed provider helps to reduce risks to your business and prepares you for any potential pitfalls.
+Managed providers will be experts in all areas of cloud hosting and cybersecurity, and will be able to assist with any custom or complex solutions.

 Managed v unmanaged

-Managing a cloud platform can seem relatively simple, but for an enterprise cloud platform with a variety of services and applications to run, it can be increasingly complex to manage.
+Managing a cloud platform whether that is Public or Private Cloud can seem relatively simple, but for a cloud platform with a variety of services and applications to run, it can be surprisingly complex to manage.

 Although an unmanaged cloud often seems like the cheaper option, issues are likely to occur along the way that need to be resolved by an expert.
 Having a dedicated team of in-house IT experts working 24/7 is costly, and without this, your cloud platform could be at risk.
 Managed providers become an extension of your business and provide you with all you need for your business to succeed.